-Departure Planning preferences can be set from the top of the weather routing page.
+Departure Planning preferences can be set from the settings wheel in the top right corner of the Departure Planning page.

 A list of popular yachts are listed.
 Select the closest yacht from the drop down list as well as motoring speeds below a certain wind speed if you are cruising or delivering a racing yacht.